About the BroadbandFabric Data Suites

 Two hands pointing at a computer screen as they leverage BroadbandFabric data for broadband planning

-STRONG FOUNDATION OF ROOFTOP LEVEL LOCATION DATA TO SHOW USER LOCATIONS
+STRONG FOUNDATION OF LOCATION-LEVEL DATA TO SHOW USER LOCATIONS

 Reliable information for effective decisions & successful planning

 To make intelligent and effective decisions, it’s critical to have reliable information that guides you in the right direction.
-In each BroadbandFabric dataset, every location has the option to tie with insightful information such as BDC Service Availability data, Engineering and Construction, Costs and Economics, and Demand and Demographic data you can rely on to support your critical decision-making.
-With this data all wrapped into one dataset, you can be equipped with all the information you need to make intelligent and effective network and business decisions with confidence.
+Every location can be tied to insightful information such as Service Availability, Engineering and Construction, Costs and Economics, and Demand and Demographics data you can rely on to guide you toward precise broadband decision-making.

 BUILT BY BROADBAND & DATA SCIENCE EXPERTS YOU CAN RELY ON